callipostudios/2407354-2408544-2401066-24058-1805--final-project/README.md

     I also wrote and formated majority of the README making sure evrything was clear and well written.

     FUTURE IMPLEMENTATION

     If I had more time i would defiently research more into the tunnel system and try to make that work.
 I would also add in a pause menu screen for the audiences playability.
 I would also like to create a lot more levels, with doors that let you go from level to level.
 We focused more on the 1st level so we weren't able to create anymore.
 I would also like to create trap like sections, where the player gets stuck and their speed decreaes in certaina reas of the tile map i feel like that would be a fun addition to the game.
 I want to improve on the tile mapping by firstly making it bigger and also adding more strategic collisions.
+I also figured out a bug we had, regarding the ice creams and points system.
+We could nto figure out why only osmetimes it would move us onto the win screen even if we hadnt fulfilled the requiremnt of collecting all 3 ice creams.
+I relaised that the tile itself is regarded as a point, so even after the the ice cream is collected, it still increments the point counter.
+I would like to fix this in the future so the tile does not count towards the point counter.

 ### Anya
 Player movement, animation/art assets & player fighting, sound